 Don’t pay a lot, the prices seem to have come down quite a bit with the increased competition.
-You should definitely not be paying more than 10 Euros/14 dollars a month and the very most and that would be for a large selection of different servers.
+You should definitely not be paying more than 10 Euros/14 dollars a month for a UK proxy service and the very most and that would be for a large selection of different servers.
 There are a few floating around that charge much more particularly if you want a dedicated IP address which you don’t need to watch most online media.
 Be very careful of the free ones, they either don’t work and install nasty adware on your computer or are just so slow are unusable.

 VPN or Proxy?